 2010 - 2011

-ARTWORK FOR MARK´S WRITING PROJECT
+ARTWORK FOR MARK´S WRITING PROJECT TALES OF MR FU Detail of birds January 2011

 Mark is carrying out an additional project involving the written text and artwork of a collection of books for children, Tales of Mr Fu, under the pseudonym of Mr Fu, the same name used for his Graffiti Project.